stacyxixi/StackOverflow_chatbot/README.md

 # Chatbot project

-This folder contains the starting code for the chatbot project.
+This folder contains the code for the chatbot project.

+## Instruction
+Train the bot with the ipython notebook to generate pickle files.
+Then run Python3 /path/main_bot.py --token="your token obtained from Telgram Messenger @BotFather"

+## Dependencies
+Docker container: akashin/coursera-aml-nlp

 ## Troubleshooting